-The mission of the Ocular Nutrition Society is to promote excellence in the care of patients through nutritional support for eye diseases and disorders through professional education and scientific investigation.
+The mission of the Ocular Wellness & Nutrition Society is to promote excellence in the care of patients through nutritional support for eye diseases and disorders through professional education and scientific investigation.

 ADVANCEMENT OF THE INDIVIDUAL

 EARNING SOCIETY FELLOWSHIP WITH CERTIFIED PROFICIENCY BY EXAMINATION

 In qualifying for and maintaining OWNS Fellowship, candidates are evaluated against the highest standards of professional competence.
 The letters, FOWNS (Fellow, Ocular Wellness & Nutrition Society) after a professional’s name signify to colleagues and patients that rigorous qualifications for Fellowship have been met.
 A candidate has up to five years to successfully complete the process.
 Retroactive nutrition-related hours for the past three years can be applied toward the total education requirement.
 The Fellowship Committee works with the candidate to develop and review the materials required to demonstrate eligibility to sit for the oral examination.
 The process is designed to help the candidate develop as a professional and succeed in becoming a Fellow.

 Society Fellowship is an earned distinction that requires demonstration of professional competence in nutrition.
 Candidacy is a four-step process.

 Application Form All requirements outlined in the application form must be completed.
 The requisite candidate fees must accompany the form.
 Once the application has been processed, the candidate will receive an acknowledgement letter by email that will include information on how to submit hourly education verification and written work.